orenlivne/maxflow/README.md

 # Max Flow Solver Experiments

 ## Overview
-This repo contains some example notebooks to test some ideas about fast solvers of the maximum flow problem.
+This repo contains some example notebooks to understand existing maximum flow solvers and test some initial ideas about new ones.

 ## 1. Installation
 1. Install the conda environment: